datanav/docs/training/050_microservices/030_Novice.rst

   - is done by "coupling" a given system with a given pipe
   - in terms of triggering a microservice, the trigger is when streams of data flows through the implementation point

-Interacting with a microservice in a Sesam node is by no means a simple thing when it comes to the technicality of utilizing a microservice, in the best possible way.
-In order for you to get the tools necessary to do exactly this, the following sub-sections will explain certain theoretical topics related to integrating a microservice optimally in Sesam.
+Interacting with a microservice in a Sesam node is by no means a simple thing when it comes to the technicality of utilizing a microservice in the best possible way.
+In order for you to get the tools necessary to do exactly this, the following sub-sections will explain certain topics related to integrating a microservice optimally in Sesam.

 Protocols
 #########

 In terms of functionality, a microservice will need to either ingest and/or expose data.
 Therefore, we will now talk about the pull and push protocols, which respectively allows for ingestion and exposure of data.

 The pull and push protocols are HTTP-based protocols.
 The pull protocol uses GET requests to read streams of JSON data.
 Requests can be split across multiple requests, albeit you should be cautious about splitting up your request, as you risk to only get a sample of the entire stream of data you are reading.

-The following request parameters are supported:
+The pull protocol supports the following request parameters:

 - ``since`` - specifies an offset from which reading of data will start.
 - ``limit`` - specifies a maximum number of entities from which the server will cap the response.
 - ``subset`` - specifies whether a subset of entities is requested.

-Moving onto the push protocol.
-This protocol uses POST requests to write incremental or full data syncs scross to an HTTP endpoint.
+The push protocol uses POST requests to write incremental or full data syncs across to an HTTP endpoint.
 It allows for splitting up data into smaller batches in order to decrease load on every request.

-As with the pull protocol, the push protocol also supports the use of request parameters:
+The push protocol supports the following request parameters:

 - ``sequence_id`` - a string token which is generated every time the data sync is started.
 - ``is_full`` - a boolean which evaluates to ``true`` on full data syncs and ``false`` if incremental.
 Default value is ``false``.